Stocks tumble after inflation worsens, raising rate fears

 That adds to several recent profit warnings from retailers indicating U.S. shoppers are slowing or at least changing their spending because of inflation.
 Such spending is the heart of the U.S. economy.

-The two-year Treasury yield zoomed to 2.99% following the inflation report, after touching its highest level since 2018.
-It's up from 2.83% late Thursday.
+The two-year Treasury yield zoomed to 3.02% following the inflation report from 2.83% late Thursday, a big move for the bond market.
+During the day, it touched its highest level since George W. Bush's presidency, according to data from Tradeweb.

 The narrowing gap between those two yields is a signal that investors in the bond market are more concerned about economic growth.
 Usually, the gap is wide, with 10-year yields higher because they require investors lock away their dollars for longer.